 State funds decrease.

 Special teaching or non-teaching assignments for additional compensation may be requested for full-time employees assuming new or additional responsibilities.
 The Senior Vice President/Chief Instructional Officer and/or appropriate Division Head must endorse or approve the request.
 The request must then be authorized by the President.
-See Overload Contract form (found in the Human Resources folder on the employee shared drive) and Excess Teaching Load/Overload Contract Guidelines for additional information.
+An Overload Contract form will need to be completed.

 After the initial salary has been determined, subsequent annual increases are based on the salary increase funds appropriated by the NC General Assembly.
 Salary increases may also be granted if an employee is promoted or assumes certain additional responsibilities.

-Durham Tech employs personnel based on the college’s needs for instruction and instructional support.
-A contract is issued upon successful completion of probationary period of employment.
-These contracts are as follows:
+Durham Tech employs part-time personnel based on the College's needs for instruction and non-instructional support.

-Contract for hourly part-time employees for personnel hired to teach a particular course or to perform a specific job on a temporary basis who are paid only for the number of hours worked;
+Contract for hourly part-time employees for personnel hired to teach a particular course or to perform a specific job on a temporary basis who are paid only for the number of hours worked.
+Follow the Part Time Hiring Process (found in the Human Resources folder/Forms for Current Employees, on the employee shared drive) for next steps.

 Contract Limitation for Hourly Part-Time Employees